 Appointments and terms: Except as otherwise provided by the ordinance or resolution establishing a committee, the term of office of appointees to committees shall terminate 30 days after the next regular Town election, and the Board of Selectmen shall act as the initial appointing authority, shall choose successors, and shall fill all vacancies, except that: If the committee was established by vote at a Town Meeting and the members of that committee were either elected or confirmed by the Town Meeting, the Selectmen shall call a special Town Meeting for filling any vacancy or choosing successors, and the incumbents may remain in office until their successors have been duly chosen in this manner.

-Powers: Committees established by vote of the Board of Selectmen or the First Selectman; committees established by vote at a Town Meeting shall have such powers and duties as the Town Meeting shall determine, except that no committee shall infringe on the powers or impede the duties which General Statutes or this Charter assigns to Town offices, boards and commissions.
+Powers: Committees established by vote of the Board of Selectmen shall have only those powers and duties which may be delegated to them by the Board of Selectmen or the First Selectman; committees established by vote at a Town Meeting shall have such powers and duties as the Town Meeting shall determine, except that no committee shall infringe on the powers or impede the duties which General Statutes or this Charter assigns to Town offices, boards and commissions.

 Section 5-17.
 Removal for cause.

-A member of an appointive board or committee may be removed for cause by the Board of Selectmen, but no such removal for cause shall be effected unless the member: (1)
+A member of an appointive board or committee may be removed for cause by the Board of Selectmen, but no such removal for cause shall be effected unless the member:

-Has received a statement in writing, prepared either by the First Selectman or by the remaining members of the appointive board, of the reasons why such member should be removed; and (2)

-Has, not less than 15 days after the delivery of the statement of reasons, been afforded an opportunity for a hearing before the Board of Selectmen, at which the member may appear with counsel.
+- (1) Has received a statement in writing, prepared either by the First Selectman or by the remaining members of the appointive board, of the reasons why such member should be removed; and - (2) Has, not less than 15 days after the delivery of the statement of reasons, been afforded an opportunity for a hearing before the Board of Selectmen, at which the member may appear with counsel.